Table of Contents

 - Selling or liquidating assets (such as retirement accounts, 529 plans or after-tax investments)

-Tax Professional Reason Number 3: You want a second set of eyes to help you understand your financial picture.
+Tax Professional Reason Number 3: You want a Second Set of Eyes to Help You Understand Your Financial Picture

-Perhaps you’re doing just well on your own.
-You might feel that your situation doesn’t warrant assistance, and that you’ve got a handle on your entitlements.
+Perhaps you’re doing well on your own.
+You might feel that your situation doesn’t warrant assistance and that you’ve got a handle on your entitlements.

-However, you might have that little bit of doubt in the back of your head…Am I doing this right?
+However, you might have a little doubt in the back of your head: Am I doing this right?
 But how do I know?
-Even if you’re pretty sure about taxes, it might not hurt to have a second opinion.
+It might not hurt to have a second opinion.
 If you do, one of two things will happen: